dominikras/test-for-github-pages/README.md

-# How to decome web developer, devops and server admin in 3 minutes
+# How to decome a web developer, devops engineer and server admin - all in 3 minutes

 ## Welcome to GitHub Pages